global-asp/asp-source/en/0220_keeper_and_his_special_nursery_0.md

 arrived in the middle of
 August.
 These antelopes were only
-a few hours’ old.
+a few hours' old.
 They were
 very sick.

 ##